felipecsl/QuickReturn/README.md

     // your inner adapter
     adapter = new ArrayAdapter<>(this, android.R.layout.simple_list_item_1);

+    // Wrap your adapter with QuickReturnAdapter
     quickReturnAdapter = new QuickReturnAdapter(adapter);
     quickReturnListView.setAdapter(quickReturnAdapter);
     quickReturnListView.setQuickReturnView(quickReturnTarget);
 }
 ```

-Supports dynamic adapter.
+Supports dynamic adapters.
 That means you can add and remove items from your adapter and it will still work nicely.
+QuickReturn uses composition over inheritance.
+That means you don't have to subclass QuickReturnAdapter in order to use it.
+Just pass your own adapter to the constructor and you're done.

 Works with Android 2.3.x and above.